 Beta carotene is in yellow and orange fruits, such as cantaloupe.
-A cup — or 177 grams (g) — of cantaloupe balls contains 3,580 micrograms (mcg) of beta carotene.
+A cup — or 177 grams (g) — of cantaloupe balls contains

 Most studies focus on antioxidant supplements, however, which provide much stronger doses than dietary sources of nutrients.